 PCI-DSS compliance is required by any business that transmits, stores, processes or accepts credit card data.
 There are various levels of compliance requirements, that depend on what data is stored and the transaction volume.

 PCI-DSS was introduced in 2004.
 As payment fraud increased, credit card industry leaders decided to develop common security standards.
-The founding members of PCI - American Express, Discover Financial Services, JCB International, Mastercard and Visa - developed PCI DSS, and on December 15, 2004, the standard became mandatory for credit card data storage.
+The founding members of PCI - American Express, Discover Financial Services, JCB International, Mastercard and Visa - developed PCI- DSS, which became mandatory from 15 December 2004.

 PCI compliance has been mandatory for business that transmit, store, or handle credit card data since 15 December 2004.

 If certified at the appropriate level and required for business purposes, the cardholder's name, PAN, expiration date and service code can be stored.
 Outsourcing the storage of sensitive payment data to a third party vault allows merchants to reduce their PCI-DSS scope and thus qualify for a lower level of certification.
 Lower levels have less stringent requirements, and merchants who do not store any sensitive payment data themselves may be able to complete a self-assessment questionnaire.
 Businesses like IXOPAY who store credit card details need to undergo regular recertification and audits by an independent party.